chaosmaou/wivrn-guide/README.md

 Then fully restart steam, and then open up Steam settings and set “Proton-GE Latest” under the compatibility tab as your main proton version.

-This will set Proton-GE as your desired version for all games, both VR and flatscreen, and is the recommended Proton version for Bazzite.
+This will set Proton-GE as your desired version for all games, both VR and flatscreen, and is the recommended Proton version for CachyOS.

 # Games that need tweaks